project-jue/jue/docs/dan_world/DAN_09_Affective_States.md

 Free Will Through Divergent Instance Seeds:

-Your clone example is perfect.
+The clone example is perfect.
 Here's how to implement it:

 Physics-World: Add an instance_uuid: Hash to the VM state.